ZarHenry96/quantum-ml-pipeline/README.md

 python baseline/baseline_methods.py CONFIG-FILE-PATH
 ```
 \
-**Note #2:** all the preprocessed datasets ready for experiments are located inside the `datasets_exp` folder, whereas the `datasets_orig` folder contains their original versions (the wrong instances in the Iris dataset have been corrected in both places).
+**Note #2:** all the preprocessed datasets ready for the experiments are located inside the `datasets_exp` folder, whereas the `datasets_orig` folder contains their original versions (the wrong instances in the Iris dataset have been corrected in both places).
+As described in the paper, all datasets have been taken from the UCI Machine Learning Repository.
 The preprocessing has been performed using the `preprocess_dataset.py` script located inside the `pre_post_processing` directory.

 ## 4. Results Postprocessing
 At the end of the execution, before plotting anything, it is necessary to collect the results from the various experiments folders in order to make them more tractable.
 To this end, the `collect_multi_exp_results.py` script (located inside the `pre_post_processing` folder) is provided.
 For instance, to collect all quantum-pipeline-related results for the "15 qubits" datasets with k=5, the command is the following: